Troubleshooting QuickBooks Issues for a NonProfit

 - Click F2; Compare File Locations & File Names

-At BudgetEase, we are here to make YOU more profitable by resolving issues that disrupt your business!
-I am Kathy Dise, if you need support you can reach me at firstname.lastname@example.org.
+We are experts at nonprofit bookkeeping.
+I am Kathy Dise, if you need support you can reach me at email@example.com.